 Iterative Prototyping and Testing

 Encourage the development of prototypes at various stages and subject them to rigorous testing.
-This allows for early detection of design or manufacturing flaws, ensuring they are corrected before the final production phase, thus saving costs and time.
+This enables early detection of design or manufacturing flaws, ensuring they are corrected before the final production phase, thereby reducing costs and time.

 Embrace Flexibility